Multiple deaths, injuries in Alabama birthday party mass shooting

 ALEA confirms 4 people have died and multiple others are injured

 DADEVILLE, Ala.
-(WSFA) - State and local officials called a 10 a.m. news conference to provide updates on an Alabama mass shooting.
+(WSFA) - State and local officials called a 10 a.m. news conference to provide updates on an Alabama mass shooting that took the lives of four and injured multiple others.

-At least four people are dead and multiple others are injured following the overnight shooting at a birthday party in Dadeville, according to the Alabama Law Enforcement Agency.
-Dadevill is a small city located approximately 60 miles northeast of Montgomery.
+The overnight shootin happened at a birthday party in Dadeville, according to the Alabama Law Enforcement Agency.
+Dadeville is a small city located approximately 60 miles northeast of Montgomery.

 The shooting happened at around 10:30 p.m.
 Saturday.
 ALEA’s State Bureau of Investigation opened its investigation around 11:45 p.m. at the request of Dadeville’s police chief.

 “This is going to be a long, complicated process,” said ALEA spokesman, Sgt.
-Jeremy Burkett, who said a methodical investigation will be conducted.
+Jeremy Burkett, who added that the scene is still being processed and that a methodical investigation will be conducted.

 A suspect and motive for the shooting was not immediately clear and investigators did not take questions during their news conference.